-EDI- 7 people are currently using the service which is working to capacity.
+EDI- the service is presently working to capacity

 The group has developed sports, walking and Rebound.
 With training it now offers these activities to other service users from different services with parts of the projects meeting the Personalisation Agenda.
+In February 2012 EDI relocated to Lincoln Street in order to absorb an increase in service users following a request from RMBC to take on more individuals at a reduced rate.

 ALPS - the service continues to involve parents and carers.
-The light stim room has had new equipment procured, the service is continuing with projects and activities, and is involved with the Market Stall
+The light stimulation room is still situated at ALPS, the service is continuing with projects and activities, and is involved with the Market Stall.

 Inclusion Service- Currently employing 3 people in the roles of an Inclusion Service Manager, Development Worker- Translation & Interpreting, Information Worker and a Development Worker resulting in a 100% enquiry success rate.
-Unfortunately due to financial constraints, the service was unable to appoint a Bangladeshi Development Worker.
+Unfortunately due to financial constraints, the service is still unable to appoint a Bangladeshi Development Worker.

 Developed the Ethnic Minority Sub Group as a link to the Partnership Board- to work alongside other service providers.
-Following a successful review by Supporting People, an Administrative Support Assistant was appointed during the previous financial, who continues to be employed by the Inclusion Service.
+Following a successful review by Supporting People, an Administrative Support Assistant continues to be employed by the Inclusion Service.